a relational approach to healing

 What is therapy?

 Finding a licensed therapist who is a good match for you can take time and exploration.
-Find out more about my style and approach below to see if we might be a good fit.
+Find out more about my style, approach and training below to see if we might be a good fit.

 Some of the elements I integrate in my work include: